Date Bait

 Date Bait is a 1960 American film directed by O'Dale Ireland.
 Filmgroup released the film as a double feature with High School Caesar.

 Plot

-U.S. film.
-Delinquent teenage drama!
-Two confused teenagers are in love and want to get hitched, but their uptight parents say, "no way!"
-The couple finds themselves on the sleazy side of town, where they are victimized by the new bride's hoodlum ex-boyfriend and his psychotic drug-addicted brother!
-Big trouble!
-The teens must also contend with other assorted criminals, including drug dealers and mobsters!
+This U.S. film is a teenage delinquent drama.
+Two confused teenagers are in love and want to get hitched, but their uptight parents refuse permission.
+The couple finds themselves on the sleazy side of town, where they are victimized by the new bride's ex-boyfriend and his psychotic drug-addicted brother.
+The teens must also contend with other assorted criminals, including drug dealers and mobsters.